buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/create-slice-layers.md

 <!--more-->

-A buildpack MAY specify sub-paths within `<app>` as `slices` in `launch.toml`.
-Separate layers MUST be created during the [export](https://buildpacks.io/docs/for-buildpack-authors/concepts/lifecycle-phases/#phase-5-export) phase for each slice with one or more files or directories.
+A buildpack may specify sub-paths within `<app>` as `slices` in `launch.toml`.
+The lifecycle will create separate layers during the [export](https://buildpacks.io/docs/for-buildpack-authors/concepts/lifecycle-phases/#phase-5-export) phase for each slice with one or more files or directories.

 ## Key Points